dieron/KC1/README.md

 - Speed regime logic: stationary spin (bounded by `spinCmdMin/Max`), blended differential, or high‑speed one‑sided reduction.
 - Separate incremental forward cruise gain: `hdg_gain_per_cycle` (distinct from `air_gain_per_cycle`).

+## Motor Trim & Thrust Balancing

+Electric kayak drives often exhibit asymmetry: one ESC+motor may not start until a higher PWM value or may produce slightly more/less thrust for the same command.
+KC1 provides lightweight per‑motor trim parameters that act only at the output stage (they do not alter reported command-domain telemetry):

+1. Start Offsets (`motor_start_us_l`, `motor_start_us_r`)

+- Applied symmetrically (forward & reverse) when 0 < |command| < `motor_start_region`.
+- Conceptually adds a few microseconds worth of “kick” (in command-domain approximation) so a sluggish motor begins spinning as early as the other.
+- Not applied at exact neutral (command = 0).

+2. Scaling (`motor_scale_l`, `motor_scale_r`)

+- Multiplies the (possibly offset-adjusted) magnitude to balance sustained thrust.
+- Final magnitude is clamped to ±1000 before mapping to 1000–2000 µs.

+3. Start Region (`motor_start_region`)

+- Defines the command magnitude window (default 150) considered “near start” where offsets are applied.
+- Increasing widens the zone if a motor still lags at slightly higher low throttle.

+Telemetry Integrity: `cmdL`, `cmdR` shown in STATUS/ALL remain the post-trim commands (after scaling & offset) because they reflect actual thrust intent.
+RC inputs and heading/yaw setpoints are never modified by trim; only the mapping to final microseconds is influenced.

+### Suggested Calibration Procedure

+1. Ensure both `motor_scale_*` = 1.0 and `motor_start_us_*` = 0; leave `motor_start_region` at 150 initially.
+2. With the craft secure, slowly raise throttle in NORMAL mode from neutral and note the command value (approx yaw=0) where each motor first spins.
+3. If (for example) right motor starts noticeably later, increment `motor_start_us_r` (e.g. +10) and re-test until both begin within a small stick movement.
+4. Perform a low to mid (e.g. command ~400–500) forward thrust with yaw centered.
+If kayak drifts/yaws without yaw input, reduce scale of the stronger side or increase scale of the weaker side (`motor_scale_*` adjustments in small steps, e.g. 0.02–0.05).
+5. After changes, verify high-throttle symmetry; avoid pushing scale outside 0.8–1.2 unless hardware disparity is large.
+6. If a motor still lags slightly above the start offset window, raise `motor_start_region` (e.g. 200) and re-evaluate.

+Safety: Always perform calibration out of the water or firmly restrained.
+Small increments reduce risk of sudden yaw.

 ## Future / TODO (abridged)

 - Add yaw inversion runtime config (currently fixed inversion in code).